 In the event that your Personal Information is acquired, or is reasonably believed to have been acquired, by an unauthorized person and applicable law requires notification, Oracle will notify you by e-mail, fax, or U.S. mail.
 Oracle will give you notice promptly, consistent with the reasonable needs of law enforcement and/or Oracle to determine the scope of the breach and to investigate and restore the integrity of the data system.

 Oracle is a global corporation with operations in over 80 countries, and has developed global data practices designed to assure your Personal Information is appropriately protected.
 Please note that your Personal Information may be transferred, accessed and stored globally as necessary for the uses stated above in accordance with this policy.
+Click here to learn more about Oracle's current office locations.
 By using the Channels, you consent to the transfer of information to countries outside of your country of residence, which may have different data protection rules than those of your country.

 Oracle America, Inc. has subscribed to and will adhere to the US-EU Safe Harbor program and the US-Swiss Safe Harbor program ("Safe Harbor Programs") by adopting and implementing the Safe Harbor Privacy Principles, which include a set of frequently asked questions (collectively, the "Principles"), for Personal Information received from the EU or Switzerland.
 Additionally, Oracle America, Inc. requires that its agents and service providers that have access to such data either subscribe to the Safe Harbor Principles, are subject to the EU Privacy Directive or another adequacy finding, or enter into a written agreement with us that requires them to provide at least the same level of privacy protection as is required by the relevant Safe Harbor Principles.
 More information about the Safe Harbor Program can be found at http://www.export.gov/safeharbor/.